Renovating a Front Porch in Washington DC

 Architectural details can be anything from moldings, decorative brackets and medallions, railings and banisters, and columns.
 The goal is to incorporate the house’s style characteristics into the porch design.
 For example, the trim style around the windows might be used for the fascia of the porch.

-Using the correct style columns
+Using the correct style of front porch columns

 Columns not only support the roof, but they play an important role in porch design.
 The trick is to use columns that match the style of the house.
 A colonial home requires classical columns that are in proportion to the porch and house.
 A craftsman, or bungalow, house can have stone columns or columns that are clad with siding that matches the house.
 Also, columns should frame doors and windows.
 They should not be added where they block a window, for example.